alisenai/alloy/README.md

 {
     int var;
 };

-// Create a space for an entity to live
+// Create a space for entities to live within
 X::Space space{};

 // Create a new entity
 X::Entity entity = space.CreateEntity();

 // Give the entity a Component that is constructed with { 1 }
 space.EmplaceComponent<Component>(entity, 1);

 // Update over all entities in the space that have Component space.Update<Component>([](X::Entity entity, Component& component) {
     // Edit the component's values
     ++component.var;
 });

 // Remove Component from the entity space.RemoveComponent<Component>(entity);

 // Destroy the entity
 space.DestroyEntity(entity);
 ```